TahmidhassanHridoy/TahmidhassanHridoy/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/TahmidhassanHridoy](https://github.com/TahmidhassanHridoy)

-- 💬 Ask me about Competitive Programming , SOLID ,SQA .
+- 💬 Ask me about Competitive Programming , OOP Concept , SQA .

 - 📫 How to reach me tahmidhassanhridoy@gmail.com